comtrya/comtrya/docs/src/cli.md

 comtrya apply

 # Run all manifests within your current directory and a specified configuration file
-comtrya -c /path/to/Comtrya/yaml
+comtrya -d ./ -c /path/to/Comtrya/yaml

 # --manifests, or -m, will run a subset of your manifests
-comtrya apply -m one,two,three
+comtrya -d ./ apply -m one,two,three

 # Run all manifests within a specified directory
 comtrya -d ./manifests apply